 The same jacket and trousers appear again in Thunderball (see picture below).
-In Goldfinger he wears an ecru shirt with double cuffs and a light brown knit tie.
-In Thunderball he switches that out for a shirt with 2-button turnback cuffs and a dark brown grenadine tie.
+In Goldfinger he wears an ecru shirt that has a faint, broken grey stripes and is made with a spread collar, front placket and double cuffs.
+The tie in Goldfinger is a light brown knit tie.
+In Thunderball he switches that out for a solid ecru shirt with a spread collar, front placket and 2-button cocktail cuffs.
+The tie in Thunderball is a dark brown grenadine tie.

 Before Sean Connery wore the hacking jacket and cavalry twill trousers as James Bond, he wore it in Woman of Straw.